typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 ##### "Downleveling" types

-When a new version of TypeScript results in backwards-incompatible *emit* to to the type definitions, as they did in [3.7][3.7-emit-change], the strategy of changing the types directly will not work.
+When a new version of TypeScript results in backwards-incompatible *emit* to to the type definitions, as they did in [3.7][3.7-emit-change], the strategy of changing the types directly may not work.
 However, it is still possible to provide backwards-compatible types, using the combination of [downlevel-dts] and [typesVersions].
 (In some cases, this may also require some manual tweaking of types, but this should be rare for most addons.)

-- [downlevel-dts] allows you to take a `.d.ts` file which is not valid for an earlier version of TypeScript (e.g. the changes to class field emit mentioned in [<b>Breaking Changes</b>](#breaking-changes)), and emit a version which *is* compatible with that version.
-Specifically: it currently generates types compatible with TypeScript 3.4.[[see note 2](#notes)]
+- The [`downlevel-dts`][downlevel-dts] tool allows you to take a `.d.ts` file which is not valid for an earlier version of TypeScript (e.g. the changes to class field emit mentioned in [<b>Breaking Changes</b>](#breaking-changes)), and emit a version which *is* compatible with that version.
+It supports targeting all TypeScript versions later than 3.4.

-- [typesVersions] allow you to specify a specific set of type definitions (which may consist of one or more `.d.ts` files) which correspond to a specific TypeScript version
+- TypeScript supports using the [`typesVersions`][typesVersions] key in a `package.json` file to specify a specific set of type definitions (which may consist of one or more `.d.ts` files) which correspond to a specific TypeScript version.

 [downlevel-dts]: https://github.com/sandersn/downlevel-dts
 [typesVersions]: https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-1.html#version-selection-with-typesversions

-The recommended flow will be as follows:[[see note 2](#notes)]
+The recommended flow would be as follows:

 1. Add `downlevel-dts`, `npm-run-all`, and `rimraf`  to your dev dependencies: